On L2 modulus of continuity of Brownian local times and Riesz potentials: modulus of continuity of Brownian Riesz potentials

-With this equivalence in hand, the remainder of the section is now devoted to the proof of Theorem \ref{thm:lim-Qh-dB}.
-As mentioned in the introduction, our strategy to show this result makes use of some convenient simplifications offered by a Fourier-transform version of the problem.
-As a last preliminary step, let us thus write an alternative expression for the quantity $Q^{h,\be}_{t,r}$: \begin{lemma} Let $\be\in (1/2,1)$ and $0\leq r\leq t \leq 1$.
-Then
+With this equivalence in hand, the remainder of the section is now devoted to the proof of Theorem~\ref{thmlim-Qh-dB}.
+As mentioned in the \hyperref[sec1]{Introduction}, our strategy to show this result makes use of some convenient simplifications offered by a Fourier-transform version of the problem.
+As a last preliminary step, let us thus write an alternative expression for the quantity $Q^{h,\beta}_{t,r}$: